Gilbert is Proud to be a What Works City!

 SPARK App League is the first coding competition created specifically for junior high and high school students.
-Created by Gilbert, Arizona in 2012, this non-profit program is hosted in partnership with Arizona State University's Ira A. Fulton Schools of Engineering and is sponsored by Google.
+Created by Gilbert, Arizona in 2012, this non-profit program is hosted in partnership with Arizona State University's Ira A. Fulton Schools of Engineering and is sponsored by Waymo, formerly called the Google self-driving car project.
 SPARK focuses on the thinking behind programming by helping students create a working video game while collaborating in teams.

 Learn more at www.sparkappleague.com.

 Gilbert has more than 25 social media accounts, from public safety to our municipal court, to engage with the community.
 Gilbert's channels reach thousands of people and is a powerful way to form deeper relationships with constituents, gain valuable feedback and share information about services.
 Many of the the most effective social media initiatives provide a space for community-led discussions, with the Town playing an informative, supporting role in the background.